jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionknn.md

 K-nearest neighbors is a method of regression that looks at the *k* number of predictor observations that are most similar to new observations to make a prediction for their values.
 The number of nearest neighbors is intrinsincly linked to model complexity, as small numbers increase the flexibility of the model.

 ### Assumptions
+- The target variable is a continuous variable.
-- The predictors consist of continuous, nominal, or ordinal variables.
+- The predictor variables consist of continuous, nominal, or ordinal variables.
-- The target is a continuous variable.

 ### Input
 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box the variables that provide information about the target variable should be entered.
+- Predictors: In this box, the variables that provide information about the target variable should be entered.

+#### Tables
+- Evaluation metrics: Shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.

+#### Plots
+- Data split: Shows how the data is split into training (and validation), and test set.
+Numbers displayes is the size of each set.
+- Mean squared error: Plots the number of nearest neighbors against the mean squared error of the model.
+Accuracy is assessed for the training (and validation) set.
+- Predictive performance: Shows the selected test set observations against their predicted values.

 ### Data Split Preferences
 #### Holdout Test Data